 Don’t make any major decisions the following year after a tragedy, such as a death or divorce.

 Attend a Financial Peace University class if at all possible.
-This is a game changer.
+This is a game-changer.
 We have attended and taught these classes.
-The support and encouragement is priceless.
+The support and encouragement are priceless.